Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Abstract

 \section{Abstract}

 Scientific progress fundamentally depends on researchers' ability to access and build upon the work of others.
 Yet, a majority of published work remains behind expensive paywalls, limiting access to universities that can afford subscriptions.
 Furthermore, even when articles are accessible, the underlying datasets could be restricted, available only through a “reasonable request” to the authors.
 One way researchers could overcome these barriers is by relying on informal channels, such as emailing authors directly, to obtain paywalled articles or restricted datasets.
 However, whether these informal channels are hindered by racial and/or institutional biases remains unknown.
-Here, we combine qualitative semi-structured interviews, large-scale observational analysis, and two randomized audit experiments to examine racial and institutional disparities in access to scientific knowledge.
-Our analysis of 250 million articles reveals that researchers in the Global South cite paywalled papers and upon-request datasets at significantly lower rates than their Global North counterparts, and that these access gaps are associated with reduced knowledge breadth and scholarly impact.
-To interrogate the mechanisms underlying this phenomenon, we conduct two randomized email audit studies in which fictional PhD students differing in racial background and institutional affiliation request access to paywalled articles (N = 18,000) and datasets (N = 11,840).
-We find that racial identity more strongly predicts response rate to paywalled article requests compared to institutional affiliation, whereas institutional affiliation played a larger role in shaping access to datasets.
+Here, we combine survey data, semi-structured interviews, large-scale observational analysis, and two randomized audit experiments to examine racial and institutional disparities in access to scientific knowledge.
+Surveying a sample of researchers worldwide, those in the Global South report markedly lower institutional access to the published literature and depend more heavily on informal channels---such as emailing authors directly---to obtain papers and data; interviews with researchers from across the Global South elaborate the workarounds they rely on and the geopolitical and racialized frictions they encounter.
+Our analysis of 250 million articles reveals that researchers in the Global South cite paywalled papers at significantly lower rates than their Global North counterparts---a gap associated with reduced knowledge breadth and scholarly impact.
+Using citation-context classification, we further find that papers whose data is available only upon request are less likely to be cited for the purpose of reusing their data, and that this penalty falls disproportionately on researchers in the Global South.
+To interrogate the mechanisms underlying these phenomena, we conduct two randomized email audit studies in which fictional PhD students differing in racial background and institutional affiliation request access to paywalled articles (N = 18,000) and datasets (N = 16,000).
+We find that racial identity influences response rate to both paywalled article and dataset requests, whereas institutional affiliation influences access to datasets.
 These findings reveal how informal gatekeeping can perpetuate structural inequities in science, highlighting the need for stronger data-sharing mandates and more equitable open access policies.